SumoLogic/sumologic-lambda-extensions/README.md

 This repository contains SumoLogic AWS Lambda extension.

-**Note :- Since Sumo logic AWS Lambda extension requires a minimum execution time to send logs to Sumo Logic, it is recommended that a sleep time of minimum 1 second be added to AWS Lambda functions that have execution time in milliseconds in order to receive the logs during lambda execution.**

 # AWS Layer Version

 The Sumo Logic lambda extension is available as an AWS public Layer.
 The latest layer is: